SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Swift's ``switch`` statement is considerably more powerful than its counterpart in many C-like languages.
-Cases of a ``switch`` statement do not fall through to the next case in Swift, that is, the entire ``switch`` statement finishes as soon as the first matching case is executed.
-This avoids common C errors caused by missing ``break`` statements.
 Cases can match many different patterns, including interval matches, tuples, and casts to a specific type.
 Matched values in a ``switch`` case can be bound to temporary constants or variables